Knattspyrnufélagið Fram: 1986–91 The best Icelandic team

 In 1985 Fram Reykjavík won the Icelandic Cup and then in 1986 they won their first Icelandic championship since 1972.
 The next year the club was second in the league, but won the Visa Cup again.
 In 1988 the team won the league in a dominating fashion, drawing only once and losing one game and scoring a record 49 points.
 The record was never to be broken in a league of ten clubs, although it was equalled on two occasions.
 As the number of clubs in Iceland's top flight has now been increased to 12, this record will never be beaten.
 The titles kept coming in and in 1989 Fram Reykjavík won the Visa Cup.
 The football summer of 1990 was noted for the two horse race between KR and Fram Reykjavík which Fram eventually won dramatically, beating Valur 3–2 in the crucial last game of the season, after trailing 0–2 at half-time.
 The year 1990 was also a successful year in the Cup Winners' Cup for Fram Reykjavík.
-The club beat the Swedish Champions Djurgårdens IF Fotboll, with a 3–0 home victory in Reykjavik and a 1–1 draw in Sweden.
-The club played Spanish giants Barcelona FC in the second round.
+The club beat the Swedish club Djurgårdens IF Fotboll, with a 3–0 home victory in Reykjavik and a 1–1 draw in Sweden.
+The club played Spanish giants FC Barcelona in the second round.
 Fram Reykjavík lost the home game 1–2 with the winning goal coming in the final minutes.
 Barcelona's winning goal was somewhat controversial, as Fram Reykjavík had had strong appeals for a penalty just seconds before the goal.
 But as the referee waved play on, Barcelona kicked the ball forward and scored the winning goal, although the Icelandic defenders appealed for offside.
 Barcelona then went on to win 3–0 at Nou Camp and subsequently reached the final, which they lost to Manchester United.
 Although Fram Reykjavík lost the tie 5–1 on aggregate, the results are widely regarded as an Icelandic football club's best ever success in European competition.